SpectraL519/cpp-gl/docs/hgl/architecture.md

 ## Representation & Layouts

 Because hypergraphs are generalizations of graphs, their topological data cannot be stored the same way as standard graphs (Adjacency Models).
 Instead, CPP-HGL relies on **Incidence Models** to capture the higher-order connections between vertices and hyperedges.
-The HGL module categorizes its memory representations via the `ImplTag` and strictly controls their memory orientation with the `LayoutTag`.
+The HGL module categorizes its memory representations via the `ReprTag` and strictly controls their memory orientation with the `LayoutTag`.

 ### Fundamental Representations